Eat Carbs, Earn Carbs. One of the best Dining cards for serious miles chasers.

 A New Combo to Earn Loads of Enrich?

-Now with HLB Visa throwing its gauntlet into the miles scene, it quickly becomes the best card for local categorised spend, because Dining is a category everyone spends on.
+The HLB VI is one best card for local categorised spend, because Dining is a category everyone spends on.

 If your income is at the RM100,000 range, having the 4 cards below in your portfolio should easily cover most of your lifestyle spend.
 Use them right (through categorised spending), you can realistically rack up loads of Enrich per month.